SPRINGSTEEN TAKES CARE OF “OUR OWN”: FRANK’S DELI FEATURED IN NEW VIDEO

 Melinda Maggio, Joe’s daughter agreed.

 “I can’t stop watching,” she said of the video that has been playing on a loop at the deli.
 “It has been such a great few days here.
 Everyone is so excited.
-It’s so great for someone so great to be recognized by someone so great.”
+It’s great for someone so great to be recognized by (Springsteen).”

-Standing under his framed Springsteen photo inscribed with “Where the elite meet to eat” by The Boss himself – Springsteen always orders the Turkey Club – Joe Maggio shared that this is an extra special moment for him.
-Six years ago, his first date with Mary Hogan was at a Convention Hall Springsteen concert.
+Standing under his framed Springsteen photo inscribed with “Where the elite meet to eat” by The Boss himself (Springsteen always orders the Turkey Club) Maggio shared that this is an extra special moment for him.
+Six years ago, his first date with Mary Hogan was at a Springsteen concert in Convention Hall.

 “Wrecking Ball,” the 17th Springsteen studio album from which “We Take Care of Our Own” is from, is due March 6 from Columbia Records.
 For updates, follow Springsteen on Facebook and visit BruceSpringsteen.net.